Last updated on July 22nd, 2018

 Also, avoid drinking ice-cold water as it interferes with digestion and the body expends energy warming it up.
 Warm water is easier on the digestive system.
 In addition, you can add a squeeze of lemon or lime juice or apple cider vinegar.

-7. Use Targeted Nutritional Supplementation.
+7. Use Targeted, Quality Nutritional Supplementation.

 I’ve divided supplementation into three equally important categories: